-- The degree of Bachelor of Science is a degree in the Faculty of Commerce currently offered in Sri Lanka, Singapore and Hong Kong.
+- 1. The degree of Bachelor of Science is a degree in the Faculty of Commerce currently offered in Sri Lanka, Singapore and Hong Kong.
 It operates in five modes, Mode A (Finance), Mode B (Management), Mode C (Information Technology), Mode D (Marketing) and Mode E (Management Information Systems). - 2.
 Students enter directly to level Two of the programme on the basis of approved Advanced Standing Qualifications.
 These are post-secondary certificates and diplomas deemed equivalent to the first year of a relevant university degree programme.
-This must include evidence of proficiency in a number of basic disciplines such as business administration, management principles, economics, finance and accounting, management information systems/computing statistics. - There are no prerequisites in Level Three.
+This must include evidence of proficiency in a number of basic disciplines such as business administration, management principles, economics, finance and accounting, management information systems/computing statistics. - 3.
+Progression from Level One to Level Two

+There are no prerequisites in Level Two.
+Courses are taken in sequence from Levels One through Two, and repeats, if necessary, may be taken when scheduled.

+4. Progression from Level Two to Level Three

+There are no prerequisites in Level Three.
 Courses are taken in sequence from Levels Two through Three.
 There are two examinations associated with each course.
 The first examination, termed the First Offering held immediately after the course and the second examination (repeat), termed the Second Offering held at a later date.

-Progression from Level Two to Level Three

-- The first examination, termed the First Offering held immediately after the course and the second examination (repeat), termed the Second Offering held at a later date.
 Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course and pay the associated fee.
 Students should note that courses may change from year to year, may not be offered in certain years, or may be dropped entirely from the programme.
-This will require the substitution of a course(s) by additional course(s) and will entail re-registration, re-attendance and the payment of the appropriate fees. - 4.
-Honours may be awarded in each course and in the degree as a whole.
+This will require the substitution of a course(s) by additional course(s) and will entail re-registration, re-attendance and the payment of the appropriate fees.

+- 5. Honours may be awarded in each course and in the degree as a whole.
 The honours standard in each course shall be in accordance with University regulations.
-Honours in the degree will be awarded on the total mark in the course for Level Two and Level Three combined. - 5.
+Honours in the degree will be awarded on the total mark in the course for Level Two and Level Three combined. - 6.
 Students must obtain the requisite number of credits for the degree within 36 months of entering the programme.